-- /bin – contains driver’s binaries for all supported Windows versions
+: Houses driver binaries for all supported Windows versions./common

-- /LWF – contains files specific to NDIS 6.x Lightweight Filter driver’s builds.
-This type of driver is used from Windows Vista (NDIS 6.0) up to Windows 10 (NDIS 6.30).
+: Incorporates files specific to NDIS 6.x Lightweight Filter driver builds used from Windows Vista (NDIS 6.0) through to Windows 10 (NDIS 6.30)./ndisrdlwf Package

-- /VxD – contains files specific to Windows 95, Windows 98 and Windows Millennium.
+: Contains files specific to Windows 95, Windows 98, and Windows Millennium./ndisapi

-- /ndisapi – contains the source code for the NDISAPI.DLL, which provides C/C++ interfaces to Windows Packet Filter drivers.
+: Carries the source code for the NDISAPI.DLL, which provides C/C++ interfaces to Windows Packet Filter drivers./INF

-- /INF – contains INF files required for building installation packages for NDIS 5.1 Intermediate driver and NDIS 6.x Lightweight Filter driver.
+: Holds INF files needed for building installation packages for NDIS 5.1 Intermediate driver and NDIS 6.x Lightweight Filter driver.

 Building drivers for legacy systems prerequisites

-To build Windows Packet Filter drivers for the legacy Windows versions, you may need some legacy tools, which may be difficult to find these days.
+To build Windows Packet Filter drivers for legacy Windows versions, certain tools may be required.
+These might be hard to find in today’s age:

-You need one of the Driver Development Kits, which includes Microsoft Windows Server 2003 build environments.
-You can use Microsoft Windows Server 2003 Driver Developer Kit, Windows Vista WDK or Windows 7 WDK.
+- For Windows XP and Windows Server 2003: Driver Development Kits like Microsoft Windows Server 2003 Driver Developer Kit, Windows Vista WDK, or Windows 7 WDK.

 Building driver for modern Windows systems prerequisites